jumezurike/AfaPrincipleSixteen/README.md

 ## What is the AFA Oracle?
 The Oracle is a problem solver when it comes to decision making.
 It is a blackbox like turing machine that can process many instructions and give a single output as the decision or conclusion.

 This could be mathematically or visually expanded into perfect squares: The initiate will announce the output or  the result compiled by the oracle itself.
-This requires certain skills to understanding the language of AFA: Noting its various combinations with ease to predict things the eyes cannot easily see as a way of resolving human problems.
+This requires more than certain skills to understanding the language of AFA: Noting its various combinations with ease to predict things so subtle that the senses cannot perceive as a way of easily resolving human problems.

 ## History of the principle of sixteen?
 This history cannot be easily placed in space time.
 The practice was used from time immemorial especially in the very bloom of human development to answer the question of sickness, to compile herbs for medicinal purposes, to recall genealogy.